 1C:Enterprise is an open system.
-It provides options for integration with virtually any external software and hardware based on widely accepted open standards and data transfer protocols.
-The 1C:Enterprise system includes tools that allow you to:
+It allows integration with almost any third-party software and hardware and equipment based on acknowledged open data transmission standards and protocols.

 Data exchange functionality embedded in the 1C:Enterprise technological platform allows you to create geographically distributed information systems, which can be based on 1C:Enterprise infobases or can include third-party information systems.
 For example, the headquarters, branch offices, and warehouses can all use a single infobase or, alternatively, a 1C:Enterprise infobase can be integrated with an existing MySQL database.

 The web services support allows you to create web services within 1C:Enterprise configurations.
 It also allows for interaction between 1C:Enterprise configurations and web services published by third-party vendors.